 With only one set of permanent teeth to last your entire lifetime, you want to keep your smile safe, but life happens.
 Whether your kid is skateboarding and has an accident, or you feel a severe toothache, you can turn to our trusted, caring team to make it right again.
 When you need it most, we’re here to help you get back to full oral health.
 So, if you are in the middle of a dental emergency, don’t wait!
 Contact our practice immediately so that your smile can stay happy and healthy!

 In some situations, figuring out what to do is easy—if you have a broken bone, you need to see a doctor right away.
 But with dental emergencies, it can be challenging to know what course of action to take.
 Overall, it’s almost always a good idea to call our office.
-We schedule an appointment as soon as possible, and our team can provide advice that can help you have a positive outcome.
-Below are some general tips for dealing with common issues:
+Below are some general tips for dealing with the most common issues.

 Dental emergencies can be just as unique as you are and require personalized treatment that is catered to your specific needs.
 Before we begin to fix your problem, we will go over the costs associated with treatment so that you can make an informed decision.
 However, if you need help, don’t put off treatment—it could cause you even more pain and serious trouble down the road.
 The sooner you deal with the problem, the easier and less expensive the solution to fix it will be.